maxecution/DRW-level-up-calc/README.md

 # Level Up Calculator

-The **Level Up Calculator** helps users calculate how long it will take to level up in a role-playing game (RPG) based on available XP and the current and desired levels.
-It also allows for the calculation of level-up dates while considering the cooldown period between level-ups.
+The **Level Up Calculator** was created for DRW.
+It helps users calculate how long it will take to level up their character based on available XP, the current and desired levels.
+It allows for the calculation of level-up dates while considering the last time the character was levelled up, and cooldown period between level-ups.

 ## Features